UKHomeOffice/reference-data-service/README.md

 # Reference Data Service

-Provides a UI viewing and updating reference data
+Provides a UI for viewing and updating reference data.
+Data is not updated directly and requires an approval process.

 # Server